SaschaDoe/HowToSoftwareDevelopment/ConsiderWhileCodingAndReviewing.md

   </details>

-* For more Architecture best practices see [Clean Architecture](https://github.com/thangchung/clean-code-dotnet/blob/master/cheatsheets/Clean-Architecture-V1.0.pdf)
+* For more Architecture best practices see <a href="https://github.com/thangchung/clean-code-dotnet/blob/master/cheatsheets/Clean-Architecture-V1.0.pdf">Clean Architecture</a>

 ## Concurrency